Indicia-Team/support_files/Elasticsearch/docs/occurrences.md

 #### Prepare the lookups for taxon data

-Normally it will be acceptable to use the taxa.csv and taxon-paths.csv files provided in the repository.
-Use the following instructions to regenerate them if there are taxonomic changes that need to be applied to your imports.

 Rather than expect all data sources to provide all the taxonomic information related to a record in a single consistent format, we will use the UKSI dataset copied into a YML file to create a lookup table containing the information,